SoftwareAG/c8y-releasenotes/content/release-2024-0/devices-2024-0.md

 <tr>
 <td>LWM2M</td>
 <td>The configuration flag <code>fwResetStateMachineOnStart</code> has been added to control if the LWM2M agent resets the firmware update state machine on the client at the beginning of a firmware update.
-The default of this flag is true which matches the existing behaviour of the LWM2M agent.
+The default of this flag is <code>true</code> which matches the existing behaviour of the LWM2M agent.
 It is available in the [device registration settings](https://cumulocity.com/guides/protocol-integration/lwm2m/#device-registration-settings).</td>
 <td>DM-2292</td>
 <td>10.18.107.0</td>
 <td>Core</td>